rcardin/http4s-tutorial/README.md

 }
 ```

-First thing first, to access its body, we need to access directly to the `Request[F]` through
+First thing first, to access its body, we need to access directly to the `Request[F]` through pattern matching:
-pattern matching:

 ```scala
 case req @ POST -> Root / "directors" => ???
 ```

-Then, the `Request[F]` object has a `body` attribute of type `EntityBody[F]`, which is a type alias
-for the type `Stream[F, Byte]`.
-As the HTTP protocol defines, the body an HTTP request is stream of
+Then, the `Request[F]` object has a `body` attribute of type `EntityBody[F]`, which is a type alias for `Stream[F, Byte]`.
+As the HTTP protocol defines, the body of an HTTP request is a stream of bytes.
-bytes.
 The http4s library uses the [`fs2.io`](https://fs2.io/#/) library as stream implementation.
 Indeed, this library also uses the Typelevel stack to implement its functional vision of streams.

 ### Decoding the Request Body Using Circe